 Your GP practice will have the final decision on whether you are considered to be housebound.

 We will be visiting our local nursing homes to vacccinate patients who are unable to leave the home.

 If you receive an invitation to come to the vaccination centre, but are unable to get to us, please speak to your home staff to arrange for a vaccination at the home.
 Please do not contact your surgery.

 If you live in a residential home or in supported living accommodation, you will be expected to come to the vaccination centre.

-All versions of the COVID-19 vaccination require at least 2 doses for full protection.
+All versions of the COVID-19 vaccination require two doses for full protection.

 Published: Jan 11, 2021